pagopa/rtd-ms-transaction-filter/README.md

 ![example of console_log_start_file_read_screen](/readme_screens/ConLog_StartFile_Screen.PNG)

-During the file processing, logs regarding the single records are produced to keep track of any errors, or filtering occurred.
+During the file processing, logs regarding the YESngle records are produced to keep track of any errors, or filtering occurred.
 Every log comes with the file name, and line of the record that produced the log entry, with any additional information.